Frequently Asked Questions

 Volunteering

 We wonder that too and honestly do not have a specific sense of why this is the case.
 Our club was founded by a woman and is almost entirely volunteer run.
 Each season we ask for coaches to sign up and STRONGLY encourage everyone with any interest to consider being a coach.
 NGS provides training for all our coaches, sessions with our Director of Coaching and numerous written materials such as session and game plans.
+We are currently working on developing strategies to attract and retain more female volunteers, such as co-coaching models and mentorship programs.
 Please consider taking the next step to sign up as a volunteer!

 Travel Program